space-ros/process_sarif/docs/build-results-archive.md

 If it is present, the processed.sarif file _must_ also be present.
 If present it should be identical to the colcon-build-cmd file in format but _must_ describe instead the command used to generate the processed sarif files.

-## processed.sarif
+## processed/**/*.sarif

-This file is optional but recommended.
+This directory is optional but _recommended_.
 If it is present, the process-sarif-cmd file _must_ also be present.
-If present, it _should_ contain the aggregated, consolidated sarif results from the entire build/ directory.
+If present, it _should_ contain the processed sarif results otherwise preserving the directory structure of sarif files in the  `build/` directory.

 ## vcs-export-exact.repos